operationzombie/apache-base/Docker setup.md

 ##__Docker:__

-*Tutorial on how to initailly setup docker can be found here:
+*.Tutorial on how to initailly setup docker can be found here:
 ..*Windows: (https://docs.docker.com/windows/)
 ..*Ubuntu: (https://docs.docker.com/engine/installation/linux/ubuntulinux/)

-*Step 1 of the installation requires enabling virtualization.
+*.Step 1 of the installation requires enabling virtualization.
 I checked if my computer had it enabled in the task manager here (highlighted in green): *insert Pic*

 ..**(NB: This method of checking if Virtualization is enabled via Task Manager, can only done on Windows 8 and above.
 If running an older version of Windows, you have to run a special tool which is linked in the Docker installation guide.
 Luckily I am running Windows 10.)*